SrujalAudarya/SImple-Chatbot/README.md

 AI-based responses powered by Gemini Pro

-Error handling with automatic retries
+Error handling when issue has been occured by using try and expect

 ## Requirements